 Sometimes, following post-hypnotic suggestions will initially take some conscious effort as well; however, after a short period of time, you become less conscious of them, until they become automatic.
 It is like learning to drive a car.
 You are initially very aware of which pedal to push, but after a while you no longer even think about it anymore.

-The more you practise something, the more it becomes instinctive and easy.
+The more you practice something, the more it becomes instinctive and easy.
 With post-hypnotic suggestions, the more you hear them, the more your mind takes them on as your own reality.

 So by ‘practising’ them over and over again, when you then encounter the trigger for real, your mind is quick and instinctive at producing the desired response.